charmalt/final-project-pop/README.md

 ### Methodology

 The aim for the project was to understand how email worked in greater detail.
 The high level goals were to have code that was understandable, well encapsulated and easy to extend.
-We took and OOP approach and, although there are still plenty of areas we would like to improve if given the time, we tried to keep to Single Responsibility Principle.
-This particular repository represents just the POP Server element of the project and more information about the project as a whole can be found [here](XXXXXXXXXXXXXXXX).
+We took and Object Oriented Programming (OOP) approach and, although there are still plenty of areas we would like to improve if given the time, we tried to keep to Single Responsibility Principle.
+This particular repository represents just the POP Server element of the project and more information about the project as a whole can be found [here](https://github.com/charmalt/final-project-main).

 The following diagram shows the relationships between the objects as well as their properties and public methods.